Bluebird Prepaid Card by American Express: A Full Featured Checking Account That Never Overdrafts

 Bill Payment

-Bluebird card supports bill payment just like online banking in a regular checking account except it doesn’t support scheduling recurring payments.
-The current prepaid card doesn’t have bill payment.
+Bluebird card supports free bill payment just like online banking in a regular checking account except it doesn’t support scheduling recurring payments.

 Sub-Accounts and Transfers

 You can have sub-accounts and transfer between them and the main account.
 You can also transfer money from one Bluebird account to another person’s Bluebird account.
-Good features for managing cards given to kids.
+Good features for managing accounts set up for kids and other family members.

 Replace Checking Account?

-The Bluebird card, and prepaid cards in general, are marketed as replacement for checking accounts for the unbanked and underbanked.
+The Bluebird account is marketed as replacement for checking accounts.
+It has pretty much all the features you want for managing your money.
 What doesn’t the Bluebird card do that a regular checking account does?

-The prepaid card already blocks overdrafts on the card side.
-Check-writing and ACH debit are the remaining primary sources of overdraft.
-There are good reasons prepaid cards typically don’t allow check-writing and ACH debit .
-As long as one can use bill payment, not having ACH debit may be actually desirable for those prone to overdraft.
+The Bluebird account already blocks overdrafts on the card side.
+When you write a pre-approved check, money is already set aside.
+ACH debit is the remaining source of overdraft.
+Not allowing ACH debit blocks that as well.
+As long as one can use bill payment, not having ACH debit may be actually desirable because you will never overdraft.

-The feature-rich Bluebird card does look like a good alternative to a checking account for the unbanked and underbanked.
+The feature-rich Bluebird account is indeed a good alternative to a checking account.
 For most things people do with a checking account, Bluebird can do the same, in many ways even better.
 Not possible to overdraft and no fees make it the best product for those who suffer from overdraft fees.

 I read a report saying bank customers created average 7.4 overdrafts per account in 2011.
 When you take out a large percentage of customers who had zero overdraft, the average on the remaining accounts that had at least one overdraft must be much higher.
 In a perverse setup, those who don’t have money are footing the bill for free banking services for those who have money.
 For customers being dinged for overdrafts left and right, switching to Bluebird would be a no-brainer.